I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 Did you know that the name Makke derives from a mountain in Jämtland in Sweden called Makkene?
 The name should probably reflect the environment where the Makke pant can be worn.

-Konstantin was wearing the Makke pant this year on his trips in France, Finland, Poland, Japan, Russia and Sweden while Patrick was wearing the Makke Pant on the Swedish Packrafting Gathering, on smaller trips around Turku and on a trip in Finnish Lapland and in Northern Norway.
+Konstantin was wearing the Makke pant this year on his trips in France, Finland, Poland, Japan, Russia, and Sweden while Patrick was wearing the Makke Pant on the Swedish Packrafting Gathering, on smaller trips around Turku, and on a trip in Finnish Lapland and in Northern Norway.

-What we also liked were the lower side zippers of the pants.
-They are quite useful if you have to put on hiking boots with a higher shaft of if you want to roll them up if you have to cross a river.
+What we also liked where the lower side zippers of the pants.
+They are useful if you have to put on hiking boots with a higher shaft of if you want to roll them up if you have to cross a river.
 Moreover, the lower zippers are two-sided so you can always unzip it a bit from the top to let more air in.

 The Makke Pant also comes with Schoeller Keprotec which should increase the durability of the pants.
-Finally, a nice feature is also that there is another pocket within the leg pockets which offers enough space for an iPhone and a Thule phone case.
+Finally, a nice feature is also that there is another pocket within the leg pockets that offers enough space for an iPhone and a Thule phone case.

 So what is the Lundhags Makke Pant made of?
 The pants consists of LPC (Lundhags PolyCotton) stretch – 65% Polyester and 35% Cotton (FC Free DWR) 181 g/m².
 The stretch fabric is made by Schoeller Dry Skin which consists of 52% Polyamid, 41% Polyamid (micro) and 7% Elastane.
 The reinforcements are made of Schoeller Keprotec which are PFOA/PFOS free.